SebMouren/command-line-api-wiki/How-To.md

 Hi!
 ```

-In the code above, the middleware responds to this directive and short-circuits.
-This means the normal action of the command (outputting values) does not occur.
+In the code above, the middleware writes out "Hi!" if the directive "just-say-hi" is found in the parse result.
+When this happens, because the provided `next` delegate is not called, then the command's normal handler is not invoked.